CherylClarke/pands-weekly-tasks/README.md

 ## plottask.py

+A histogram is a type of bar plot that shows the distribution of numerical data by dividing the entire range of values into intervals (called bins) and counting how many values fall into each bin.
+It helps you see the shape of the data's distribution (like whether it's normal, skewed, etc.).

 Write a program called plottask.py that displays:

-a histogram of a normal distribution of a 1000 values with a mean of 5 and standard deviation of 2, and a plot of the function  h(x)=x3 in the range 0 to 10,
+a histogram of a normal distribution of a 1000 values with a mean of 5 and standard deviation of 2,

+and a plot of the function  h(x)=x3 in the range 0 to 10,

 on the one set of axes.

-Some marks will be given for making the plot look nice (legend etc).

-Please put a copy of the image of the plot (.png file) into the repository
+--first import matplotlib

+import matplotlib.pyplot as plt

+import numpy as np

+-Generate 1000 normally distributed values with mean=5 and std=2

+data = np.random.normal(loc=5, scale=2, size=1000)

+--Create x values for h(x) = x^3 from 0 to 10
+--this will use a numpy to create a line space of intervals starting at 0 ending at 10 with 400 in between

+x = np.linspace(0, 10, 400)
+y = x ** 3

+--Create a figure and axes

+plt.figure(figsize=(10, 6))

+--Plot histogram of the normal distribution

+plt.hist(data, bins=30, alpha=0.6, color='skyblue', edgecolor='black', label='Normal Distribution')

+--Plot h(x) = x^3 on the same axes

+plt.plot(x, y, color='darkorange', linewidth=2, label=r'$h(x) = x^3$')

+--Add labels and title

+plt.xlabel('Value')
+plt.ylabel('Frequency / Function Value')
+plt.title('Histogram of Normal Distribution and Plot of h(x) = x^3')

+--Add legend
+plt.legend()

+--Show grid for clarity
+plt.grid(True)

+--Display the plot
+plt.show()

+-Reference : chatgpt prompt-explain histogram, https://chatgpt.com/c/680e9760-9ad4-8003-aaed-30d317cacf90 [accessed 27 April 2025].

+-Reference : W3schools (2025).matplot.lib pylot [online] Available at: https://www.w3schools.com/python/matplotlib_pyplot.asp [accessed 27 April 2025]

+-Reference : Andrew Beatty, lecture on plotting ,week 8.2